itascaconsulting/PFC3D_OpenFOAM/README.md

 `pyDemFoam` is a Python module which contains modified versions of *OpenFOAM* solvers.
 It includes porosity and body force terms to account for the presence of the particles.
-Modified version of both `icoFoam` and `simpleFoam` are provided.
+Two versions `icoFoam` are provided. `pyDemIcoFoam` uses the explicit formulation for drag described in the PFC3D manual in the cfd module section and `pyDemIcoFoamSemiImplicitDrag` uses the semi implicit drag treatment described in this paper: Xiao, H., Sun, J., 2010.
+Algorithms in a Robust Hybrid CFD-DEM Solver for Particle-Laden Flows.
+Commun.
+Comp.
+Phys.

 ```bash
 cd